diffpy/diffpy.srreal/README.rst

 model, bond distances and directions up to specified maximum distance.
 The atomic structure models are represented with internal classes as non-periodic, periodic or structures with space group symmetries.
-The package provides implicit adapters from diffpy.Structure class or from Crystal or Molecule objects from pyobjcryst.
+The package provides implicit adapters from diffpy.structure classes or from Crystal or Molecule objects from pyobjcryst.
 Adapters can be easily defined for any other structure representations in Python allowing their direct use with the calculators.
 Calculators support two evaluation models - BASIC, which